Rating

 BattleBlock Theater’s lack of focus keeps it from being a true XBLA great, but this platformer still kept a smile on my face from beginning to end.
 Extremely clever and inventive stage design, a well-honed difficulty curve, and wealth of extras and bonuses make it another winner for The Behemoth.
 Who knew keeping cats entertained could be so harrowing, and so fun?

 In essence, BattleBlock Theatre is not without its frustrating moments, but such is the nature of all puzzle platformers.
 Any negatives noted here exist, but are slight and surely nothing more than minor blips in what is a very rewarding, very well presented, and very enjoyable and hilariously funny puzzle platformer.
-As the landscape of these types of games becomes increasingly bigger, it’s nice ...
+As the landscape of these types of games becomes increasingly bigger, it’s nice to see a game strive so hard for innovation.
+And in doing so can make the player feel like the ...